chiachicarolhsu/chiachicarolhsu.github.io/_pages/about.md

 layout: single
 permalink: /
 author_profile: true
-title: "About me"
+title: "About Me"
 ---

-I am a Research Assistant at the College of Education, National Tsing Hua University.
-My research lies at the intersection of developmental cognitive neuroscience, neurophysiology, and education, with a focus on how brain organization supports learning and reading development across typical and atypical populations.
+I am a Full-Time Research Assistant at the Acute Brain and Cognition Lab, National Tsing Hua University.
+My research lies at the intersection of developmental cognitive neuroscience, neurophysiology, and education.
+I investigate how neural organization and neuroplasticity support language and reading development, with a particular interest in explaining the individual variability observed across typical and atypical populations.
+To understand these complex brain–behavior relationships, my work leverages multimodal neuroimaging approaches to investigate how neural organization supports language, reading, and learning across development.

 ## Research Interests

-- Developmental Cognitive Neuroscience
-- Language and Reading Development
+- Language & Reading Development
-- Atypical Neurodevelopment
+- Neuroplasticity & Learning
-- Structure–Function Relationships in the Brain
+- Structure–Function Relationships
-- Neurophysiological Methods (EEG/ERP, fTCD, fMRI)

-## Current Projects
+## Research Vision

-My current research examines how neural organization relates to variability in learning and reading outcomes using multimodal neuroimaging approaches, including EEG/ERP, fTCD, and fMRI.
-I am particularly interested in how structural and functional brain organization jointly support cognitive and reading development across typical and atypical populations.
+My long-term goal is to understand how neural organization and neuroplasticity contribute to variability in language and reading development.
+Specifically, I am interested in whether short-term experience-dependent neural changes can accumulate into long-term developmental trajectories, and how these processes shape learning across diverse populations.

+I seek to explore how short-term experimental manipulations and longer-term educational interventions may reshape hemispheric specialization and broader neural systems, and how these changes ultimately translate to language and reading proficiency.

+---

-## Methods / Technical Skills
+## Technical Methods & Skills

+### Neuroimaging & Neurophysiological Modalities

-- Neurophysiological Methods: Functional Transcranial Doppler Sonography (fTCD), EEG/ERP, fMRI
+- Functional Transcranial Doppler Sonography (fTCD)
+- EEG / ERP
+- fMRI

+### Programming & Data Analysis

+- **Programming Languages:** MATLAB, Python, R
-- Programming & Statistics: MATLAB, Python, R, SPSS, JASP
+- **Statistical Software:** SPSS, JASP

+### Analysis Software

+- **EEG / fTCD:** EEGLAB, ERPLAB, DopOSCCI
-- Neuroimaging Software: DopOSCCI, EEGLAB, ERPLAB, SPM, FSL, FreeSurfer
+- **MRI / fMRI:** SPM, FSL, FreeSurfer

+*Multimodal neuroimaging approaches for investigating brain–behavior relationships across development.*